cculianu/Fulcrum/doc/unix-man-page.md

 -s, --ssl <interface:port>
 :   Specify an <interface:port> on which to listen for SSL connections.
 Note that if this option is specified, then the `cert` and `key` options need to also be specified otherwise the app will refuse to run.
 This option may be specified more than once to bind to multiple interfaces and/or ports.
 Suggested values for port: 50002 on mainnet and 60002 on testnet.

+-w, --ws <interface:port>
+:   Specify an <interface:port> on which to listen for Web Socket connections (unencrypted, ws://).
+This option may be specified more than once to bind to multiple interfaces and/or ports.
+Suggested values for port: 50003 on mainnet and 60003 on testnet.

+-W, --wss <interface:port>
+:   Specify an <interface:port> on which to listen for Web Socket Secure connections (encrypted, wss://).
+Note that if this option is specified, then the `cert` and `key` options need to also be specified otherwise the app will refuse to run.
+This option may be specified more than once to bind to multiple interfaces and/or ports.
+Suggested values for port: 50004 on mainnet and 60004 on testnet.

 -c, --cert <crtfile>
 :   Specify a .crt file to use as the server's SSL cert.
-This option is required if the -s/--ssl option appears at all on the command-line.
-The file should contain a valid non-self-signed certificate in PEM format.
+This option is required if the -s/--ssl and/or the -W/--wss options appear at all on the command-line.
+The file should contain a valid certificate in PEM format (self-signed certs are ok).

 -k, --key <keyfile>
 :   Specify a .key file to use as the server's SSL key.
 This option is required if the